A Primer for First-Time-In-College Students at Lone Star College-University Park

 Tip 4.
 Engage with Your Classes.
 Engage fully while in class!
 You’ll have more fun, learn more, and may just discover a passion for a new subject that could last a lifetime.
 Try to focus on learning over grades; we know that can be challenging, but it will help ease the pressure and you’ll probably end up with better grades too.
 Five years from now, you won’t remember the grades you got in your classes, but what you learned may still make a difference in how you think and live your life.

 Tip 5.
 Read the syllabus.
 This is a contract between you and the instructor.
 If you want to contest a grade or policy, the syllabus sets the rules.
 Note that many calendars on syllabi are tentative and subject to change, but assume that all dates for quizzes, projects, etc. are correct unless your teacher tells you otherwise.
 While some teachers will remind you of upcoming deadlines, ultimately, if it’s on the syllabus, it’s your responsibility.
 The syllabus also contains information on how you will be graded, how many absences you can have, late homework policies (some teachers do not accept late work at all), etc. While the syllabus may set terms under which teachers may drop you from their classes, it is never the teacher’s responsibility to drop you.
-If you want to drop the class, you should fill out an add/drop form yourself.
+If you want to drop the class, you should fill out a schedule change form yourself.

 TIPS FOR INSIDE THE CLASSROOM

 Tip 1.
 Watch your attendance and grades.
 Instructors monitor attendance and grades and you should too.
 In many classes, there is no quicker route to a failing grade than failing to attend or to submit homework on time.
 Check the syllabus to see what your instructors’ policies are on attendance and class participation.
-If your instructor uses D2L to track your attendance, you should be able to see your record and keep track too.

 Tip 3.
 Give presentations you’d like to watch.
 If you have to give in-class presentations, make it into a presentation you’d like to see.
 Don’t put too much text on the screen and don’t just read it.
 Know the material, speak fluidly, and use visuals to help bring the message home.
 Don’t let the on-screen presentation make you redundant; speak to your audience and let the on-screen portion supplement (not repeat) what you’re saying.